sampsyo/wideq/README.md

 WideQ
 =====

 :warning: **New users of LG SmartThinq**: This library only works with v1 of the LG SmartThinq API.
-Work is currently underway to support the v2 API.
+Work is currently underway to support the v2 API, and the discussion can be found [here](https://github.com/sampsyo/wideq/pull/100).
 If you recently created a LG SmartThinq account, this library will likely return 0 devices when you execute the `ls` command.

 A library for interacting with the "LG SmartThinq" system, which can control heat pumps and such.
 I reverse-engineered the API from their mobile app.